amreyes11/Final-Project-Grp-4/README.md

 	* A description of the data

 	* The questions that the team plans to answer with the project

+As a group, we decided on delivering on such a topic as communicable diseases because we share similar interests and backgrounds.
+This project will analyze and showcase trends and outbreaks in...

 # Data Description